smsgoldberg/StayGolden/README.md

 - I want to see what the other players
 - I want to see a running tally of wins and losses (for no more than 10 consecutive games)

+#### Icebox Items

+ - I'd love to be able to add bark sound effects when a correct match is selected
+ - Dark mode toggle on/off
+ - Animate game tokens at iinitialization, i.e. having them drop onto the screen

 #### Wireframes

 ![image](img/stayGoldenMain.png)